Doki Doki Literature Club!

 In the font files, there is a font named as i lay dying that isn't used in any of the poems in the game.
-It was most likely meant to be used for the poem "Wheel".
+Judging by how it looks, it was most likely meant to be used for the poem "Wheel".

 In the background files, there is an unused background called house made by DeviantArt user fatelogic.
 It is likely that this was a placeholder image, and a basis for the exterior backgrounds used in the final game.

-Also hidden in the menu directory is a CG of Yuri that is almost identical to the one in the game; The only difference being the slightly smaller filesize.
+Also hidden in the menu directory is a CG of Yuri that is almost identical to the one used in-game, the only difference being the slightly smaller filesize.

 There are also grayed-out versions of both of Yuri's CGs.
 Since the player is forced to take Yuri's route in Act 2 (and consequently view her CGs), the gray versions go unused.